KayakIng Day 3, October 31, 2018

 Mario surprised me by commenting, “I don’t mean to offend, but I don’t understand why anybody would want to move to the USA?”
 In light of what we had just seen of the conditions in Timbabichi, I was dumbfounded, feeling that Mario’s remark exhibited a lack of empathy.
 After all, he had been raised in an upper-middle income family in urban Mexico City (his father was a lawyer) and he was well-educated (Master’s degree in Environmental Tourism, if I recall), so the opportunities available to him differ greatly from those available to the refugees of El Salvador or Honduras or, for that matter, rural Mexico.

 But the more I thought about what Mario had said, the more I came to realize that his comment had not come from a perspective of privilege.
-To him and to many in the broader world, America may not be that “beacon of hope” or “shining light upon a hill” that we Americans believe it to be.
+To him and to many in the broader world, America may not be that “beacon of hope” or “shining city upon a hill” that we Americans believe it to be.
 People of all stripes have a love for life exactly as, where and how they live it – maybe because their situation in life offers equivalent opportunity, as it does for Mario, or maybe because, as it is for Lino and the residents of Timbabichi, they strive for something other than tangible wealth or independence, something like family or community or just a having a sense of place and purpose in the world.

 As we neared the beach, we came upon an area covered with the most interesting patterns in the sand.
 We ultimately decided these were crab holes, the tracks made by their occupants.